bhky/targetran/README.md

 ### Transformation functions

-There are also a pure functional counterpart for each transformation class, e.g., `rotate` and `tf_rotate` for `np.ndarray` and `tf.Tensor`, to which one could provide exact transformation parameters.
+Each transformation class also has a pure functional counterpart, e.g., `rotate` and `tf_rotate` for `np.ndarray` and `tf.Tensor`, to which one could provide exact transformation parameters.